About the awards

 And now…

-This year we are celebrating the 11th annual National Service User Awards and we hope the 2023 awards will be even bigger and better, and we hope you do too!
+This year we are celebrating the 12th annual awards which this year has been renamed the National Lived Experience Awards.
+We hope the 2024 awards will be even bigger and better, and we hope you do too!

 If you have any comments or feedback on the site, please let us know via the Contact Us page – we look forward to hearing your thoughts!